-The Maine fall foliage are changing from their summertime greens.
+The Maine fall foliage is changing from their summertime greens.
 In the fall, spectacular reds, oranges and yellows appear.
 The air is drier.
 Consequently, our windows are open at night and we pull up the blankets.
 And oh those cobalt blue skies!
 It sure seems like my favorite time of year is here at Wolf Cove Inn.
 Yes, leaf peeping season is here!
 Therefore, I’ve created your guide to the many ways to enjoy this spectacular season.
 I hope it inspires you to take a Maine fall foliage getaway.
 You won’t want to miss it.

 Maine Fall Foliage – 5 Ways To Enjoy The Spectacle

 There is more than one way to enjoy Maine fall foliage this autumn.
 Since variety is the spice of life, here are 5 suggestions for enjoying one of the best times of year in Maine.
 In addition, if you want more ideas on foliage season, read two of my past fall foliage blogs here and here.
-So come on up to lakeside bed and breakfast in Maine and bask in the glory of this inspirational season.
+So come on up to our lakeside bed and breakfast in Maine and bask in the glory of this inspirational season.

 1 – Take A Hike